barrett-ruth/interview-prep/README.md

-# swe interview prep
+# interview prep

-My personal editorial of coding problems in preparation for internship interviews.
+My personal editorial of coding problems in preparation for internship interviews in the fields of computer science, economics, and statistics.

-[The site](https://swe-interview-prep.vercel.app/) consists of algorithms, data structures, problem-solving techniques, visualizations, and my in-depth, intuition-based explanations.